-Mia emphasized that these occupations have had an impact on the national discourse about austerity and the government at all levels using relying on this as an excuse to cut funding to public services.
+Mia emphasized that these occupations have had an impact on the national discourse about austerity and how the government at all levels relies on this as an excuse to cut funding to public services.
 She reflected:

 We are talking more about austerity now.
 Sometimes I wish it would be put into a more political stance, that this is actually a political choice and not necessarily about not having enough money. –Mia Appelbäck

 We asked Simone and Sebastian if they felt that occupation is an effective strategy, and these were their responses: